rclone/rclone/CONTRIBUTING.md

 and open the GitHub website to [create your pull request](https://help.github.com/articles/creating-a-pull-request/).

 Your changes will then get reviewed and you might get asked to fix some stuff.

-If so, then make the changes in the same branch, [squash your commits](#squashing-your-commits), [rebase to master](#basing-your-work-on-the-latest-master) and replace your previously pushed branch:
+If so, then make the changes in the same branch, commit and push your updates to GitHub.

-    git push --force origin my-new-feature
+You may sometimes be asked to [base your changes on the latest master](#basing-your-changes-on-the-latest-master) or [squash your commits](#squashing-your-commits).

 ## Using Git and Github ##

-### Committing your work ###
+### Committing your changes ###

 Follow the guideline for [commit messages](#commit-messages) and then: